RcubDev/limbo_console_sharp/README.md

 ### Project structure

-- **Limbo.Console.Sharp**: The root of the NuGet package.
+- **Limbo.Console.Sharp**: The root of the nuget package.
   - **Pack**: Use `dotnet pack` to create the package.
 Alternatively, run the provided `.bat` script on Windows to automate packaging to the demo project.

-  > The `.bat` file is a helpful reference for understanding how the demo project and the NuGet package interact.
+  > The `.bat` file is a helpful reference for understanding how the demo project and the nuget package interact.
 It automates the packaging process for Windows users to test changes in the demo project.

-- **Demo Project**: A sample Godot project included to demonstrate:
+- **Demo Project**: A sample godot project included to demonstrate:
-  - Initializing the C# console wrapper.
+  - Initializing the c# console wrapper.
   - Registering commands and auto-complete sources.
   - Using advanced features like signals and callable commands.